haltu/muuri/README.md

 * **position** &nbsp;&mdash;&nbsp; *element / Muuri.Item / number*
   * To which position should the item be placed to in the new grid?
 You can define the position with an item instance, element or index.
 * **options.appendTo** &nbsp;&mdash;&nbsp; *element*
   * Which element the item element should be appended to for the duration of the layout animation?
-Note that the provided element should be "positioned" meaning that it's CSS position property should be *relative*, *absolute* or *fixed*.
   * Default value: `document.body`.
 * **options.layoutSender** &nbsp;&mdash;&nbsp; *boolean / function / string*
   * By default `grid.layout()` is called for the sending grid at the end of this method.
 With this argument you can control the layout call.
 You can disable the layout completely with `false`, or provide a callback function for the layout method, or provide the string `'instant'` to make the layout happen instantly without any animations.